 - Salt and Pepper to taste

 This is meant to be a brief overview of the sweet potatoes with brown sugar recipe.
 For step-by-step instructions and a full printable recipe card with ingredients, please scroll down to the teal box below or Jump to Recipe.
+You'll also find our slow cooker method there.

 - First, preheat oven to 400-degrees and place a pie of tinfoil on the top rack.
 Scrub and pat dry the potatoes, prick each several times with a fork.
 Place the potatoes on top of the tinfoil and bake under fork tender, about 1 hour.